 Each team will be assigned a 45 minute "launch window," preceded by a 45-minute "prep window".
-These time assignments will be posted on our website www.rocketcontest.org no later than May 13, 2019, and are not negotiable.
+These time assignments will be posted on our website www.rocketcontest.org no later than May 15, 2023, and are not negotiable.
 You must fly during your assigned window.
 Between 18 and 24 teams will be assigned to each launch window period, and each may fly at any time during that period.
-You will not be allowed to set up your rocket or launch system on the flying range until your prep window time slot begins, which is the beginning of the launch window period before your own launch window.
+You will not be allowed to set up your rocket or launch system on the flying range until your prep window.
 You should plan to be done setting up by the time your launch window opens.
 You should plan to be issued your eggs and to present your rocket to us for pre-flight safety and rules-compliance inspection prior to this prep window.
 This means that you should plan to be on the flying field at minimum of two hours prior to your launch window -- earlier if you still need to do registration on the field because you were not at the Friday evening contestants' meeting.
-The first launch window will open at 8:30 AM on the Finals flight day (with a 7:30 AM prep window), so teams who get assigned this window should be prepared to be on the field at 6:45 AM on Saturday, May 18.
+The first launch window will open at 8:30 AM on the Finals flight day (with a 7:00 AM checkin window), so teams who get assigned this window should be prepared to be on the field at 6:45 AM on Saturday, May 20.